 New video series preserves war veterans’ stories for future generations

-Envistacom, LLC, a leading technology enterprise which delivers advanced communications, cyber and related services to customers in the aerospace, defense, and intelligence communities, today announced a four-part video series preserving war veterans’ stories as part of its ongoing Salute Our Troops initiative in partnership with Atlanta United.
+Envistacom, LLC, a leading technology enterprise that delivers advanced communications, cyber and related services to customers in the aerospace, defense, and intelligence communities, today announced a four-part video series preserving war veterans’ stories as part of its ongoing Salute Our Troops initiative in partnership with Atlanta United.
 Now in its third year, the initiative aims to honor active military members and veterans through several outreach programs.
 The video series is a part of their Generation Gratitude outreach initiative which started in August.
 The first video was released on November 13 and the remaining videos will be released in the next weeks.

 “Envistacom is honored to partner with Atlanta United to amplify the voices of some of these brave men and women who have served our country in conflicts around the world,” said Alan Carson, President, Envistacom.
 “With this series, we are hoping to reach younger audiences through social platforms to connect them with past generations as well as to provide a way to learn about the accomplishments and contributions of our nation’s wartime veterans.”

 The video series, to be posted on Envistacom’s YouTube Channel, focuses on four veterans from different eras and their contributions to the U.S. through their military service: